 - risks related to the availability of data at the onset of a crisis.

 Varma participates in operational drills together with other pension insurance institutions, insurance companies, banks and financial players.

 Internal auditing operates in accordance with the principles defined in the professional standards of internal auditing.
-It comprises independent and objective assessment, securing and consulting activities whose purpose is to support the organisation in achieving its goals by producing assessments and development proposals concerning the status of risk management and other internal controls.
+It comprises independent and objective assessment, assurance and consulting activities whose purpose is to support the organisation in achieving its goals by producing assessments and development proposals concerning the status of risk management and other internal controls.
 The organisational status, tasks, responsibilities and powers of the internal audit are laid down in the instructions approved by the Board of Directors.
-The areas to be audited are set out in an annual audit plan approved by the Board of Directors after it has been heard by the Executive Group and the Audit Committee.
+The areas to be audited are set out in an annual audit plan, which is approved by the Board of Directors after it has been discussed by the Executive Group and the Audit Committee.
 The audit observations are reported to the company management, the Audit Committee and the Board of Directors.
 The internal audit is organised under the supervision of the CEO.

 Control by authorities